Twistor spinors and extended conformal superalgebras: Extended Conformal Superalgebras

 and for twistor spinors, the maximum dimension is equal to

 So, while the dimension of the conformal superalgebras is equal to $(C_1|t)$, the dimension for the extended conformal superalgebras is $(\sum_pC_p|t)$ in conformally flat backgrounds.

 Killing vector fields constitute a Lie subalgebra in the Lie algebra of conformal Killing vectors and Killing spinors are twistor spinors which are eigenspinors of the Dirac operator at the same time.
 So, for the subsets of Killing vectors and Killing spinors, conformal superalgebras reduces to Killing superalgebras.
 Similarly, KY forms are in a subset of the space of CKY forms and are defined as co-closed CKY forms, namely they satisfy the condition $\delta\omega=0$.
-They constitute a graded Lie algebra structure with respect to Schouten-Nijenhuis (SN) bracket in constant curvature spacetimes \cite{Kastor Ray Traschen}.
-Extended conformal superalgebras defined for CKY forms and twistor spinors reduce to extended Killing superalgebras in which the even part corresponds to the Lie algebra of odd KY forms and odd part is the space of Killing spinors \cite{Ertem1}.
-Indeed, the CKY bracket in (56) reduces to SN bracket for KY forms $\omega_1$ and $\omega_2$
+They constitute a graded Lie algebra structure with respect to Schouten-Nijenhuis (SN) bracket in constant curvature backgrounds \cite{Kastor Ray Traschen}.
+Extended conformal superalgebras defined for CKY forms and twistor spinors reduce to extended Killing superalgebras in which the even part corresponds to the Lie algebra of special KY forms and special closed CKY forms and odd part is the space of Killing spinors \cite{Ertem2, Acik Ertem2}.
+Indeed, the CKY bracket in (72) reduces to SN bracket for KY forms $\omega_1$ and $\omega_2$

 and the symmetry operator for twistor spinors in (13) reduces to the symmetry operator of Killing spinors which is defined as